Financial Literacy for Investors · · 19 min read

 4. Sum-of-the-Years' Digits Technique: This accelerated approach applies a fraction to the asset's remaining life, resulting in larger deductions during the earlier years of ownership.

-Selecting the most suitable method hinges on your specific investment strategy and financial objectives, particularly in relation to a real estate depreciation schedule.
+Selecting the most appropriate method hinges on your specific investment goals and financial objectives, particularly in relation to a tax strategy.
 Consulting with a tax professional can provide tailored insights, ensuring you choose the most effective approach to optimize your tax situation and enhance your investment returns.
-Furthermore, with recent tax changes, including the permanent 100% bonus write-off for assets acquired after January 19, 2025, it is crucial for investors to strategically plan how these modifications will influence their investment strategies as they approach 2026.
+Furthermore, with recent tax changes, including the permanent tax reform, it is crucial for investors to strategically plan how these modifications will influence their investments as they approach 2026.

 Start at the center with the main topic of depreciation methods, then explore each branch to learn about the specific methods and their benefits.
 Each color represents a different method, making it easy to see how they relate to the overall theme.